edkrueger/eco395m-ml/README.md

 Project Work Days -- _Tuesday, April 22nd_, _Thursday, April 24th_ will be used for in-class project work.

-Final Project Presentations will be on _Monday, May 5th, 8:00am-10:00am CT_.
+Final Project Presentations will be TBD